On the consistency of supervised learning with missing values: Definitions, problem setting, prior art

-Most statistical models and machine-learning procedures are not designed for incomplete data.
-To use existing pipelines in the presence on missing values, \emph{imputing} the data is commonly used to form a completed data set.
-To impute data, \emph{joint modeling} (JM) approaches capture the joint distribution across features \citep{little2002statistical}.
-A simple example of joint modeling imputation is to assume a Gaussian distribution of the data, to estimate the mean vector and covariance matrix from the incomplete data (using an EM algorithm, see Section \ref{sec:em}).
-Missing entries can then be imputed with their conditional expectation knowing the observed data and the estimated parameters.
-More powerful methods can be based on low-rank models \citep{hastie2015matrix, josse2016denoiser}, or deep learning approaches such as denoising autoencoders (DAEs, \citealt{vincent2008extracting, gondara2018mida}) and generative adversarial networks \citep{li2017generative, yoon2018gain}.
 Another class of popular approaches to impute data defines the joint distribution implicitly by the conditional distributions of each variable.
 These approaches are called \textrm{fully conditional specification} (FCS) or \textrm{imputation with conditional equation} (ICE) \citep{vanbuuren2018flexible}.
-This formulation is very flexible and can easily handle variables of a different nature such as ordinal, categorical, numerical, etc, via a separate model for each, \emph{eg} using supervised learning.
+This formulation is very flexible and can easily handle variables of a different nature such as ordinal, categorical, numerical, etc, via a separate model for each, \emph{e.g.} using supervised learning.
 Well-known examples of such approach are {\tt missForest}, using iterative imputation of each variable by random forests \citep{stekhoven2011missforest}, or {\tt MICE} \citep{buuren2010mice}.
-Their computational scalability however prohibits their use on large dataset: as they fit one model per feature, their cost is at least $O(p^2)$; using random forests as a base model, it is $O(p^2 n \log n)$ and using a ridge it is $O(p^2 n \min (n, p))$.
+Their computational scalability however prohibits their use on large dataset.
+As they fit one model per feature, their cost is at least $O(d^2)$: using random forests as a base model leads to a complexity $O(d^2 n \log n)$ and using a ridge model amounts to a complexity $O(d^2 n \min (n, d))$.

 The role of the dependent variable $Y$ and whether or not to include it in the imputation model has been a rather controversial point.
 Indeed, it is quite counter-intuitive to include it when the aim is to apply a conditional model on the imputed data set to predict the outcome $Y$.
 Nevertheless, it is recommended as it can provide information for imputing covariates \citep[][p.57]{allison2001missing}. \cite{Sterneb2393} illustrated the point for the simple case of a bivariate Gaussian data ($X, Y$) with a positive structure of correlation and missing values on $X$.
 Imputing using only $X$ is not appropriate when the aim is to estimate the parameters of the linear regression model of $Y$ given $X$.